RizPur/MALIS-Project/project_report.md

 For the categories we choose(`Setosa`, `Versicolor`), we can see that the distributions of `petal.length` or `petal.width` has distinct boundary between 2 categories and other features are more or less overlapped.

 Theoreticlly, either the `petal.length` or `petal.width` itself should be enough to differentiate between these 2 categories.
-In **task 1**, we decided to only use `petal.length` to create a regression model.
+In **Task 1**, we decided to only use `petal.length` to create a regression model.

 ### 2.2 Plot 4 Features in 3 Categories
-Considering the ternary classifier in **task 2**, here we plot the 4 features in 3 categories with the same grid definition as above:
+Considering the ternary classifier in **Task 2**, here we plot the 4 features in 3 categories with the same grid definition as above:
 ![Pairplot](/plots/binary/pairplot_tri.png)
 In this new condition, choosing only one feature to set up the model is not a good idea, because every feature overlaps with each other to some extent.
 But the `petal.length` and `petal.width` together show a beautiful linear relationship with more feasible boundaries to distinguish each other.

-Thus, in task 2, we decide to use both `petal.length` and `petal.width` features to create our regression model.
+Thus, in Task 2, we decide to use both `petal.length` and `petal.width` features to create our regression model.
 ## 3. Experiments
 ### 3.1 Task 1 - Binary Classifier
 In this project, we implemented a regression model in Python to classify flowers as either *Setosa (0)* or *Versicolor (1)* based on the feature `petal.length`.
 The model is based on the hypothesis stemming from our scatterplot, that a linear relationship of the form $y = wx + b$ exists, where: